bduffany/cssbuild/README.md

 # Convert a CSS module stylesheet to vanilla CSS.
 cssbuild -in src/styles.module.css -out dist/styles.css

-# The above command writes JS to `dist/styles.module.css.js` by default.
+# The above command writes JS to `dist/styles.module.css.js`.
 # You can control this with the `-js_out` flag:
 cssbuild -in src/styles.module.css -out dist/styles.css -js_out dist/styles.js